-- Ellen R. Gritz, Ph.D., Professor Emerita, The University of Texas MD Anderson Cancer Center
+- Ellen R. Gritz, Ph.D.
+(NAM), Emerita Professor and Former Chair of the Department of Behavioral Science, The University of Texas MD Anderson Cancer Center

-- Adam L. Hamilton, P.E., President and CEO, Southwest Research Institute
+- Adam L. Hamilton, President and CEO, Southwest Research Institute

-- Carlos Roberto Jaén, M.D., Ph.D., F.A.A.F.P.
+- Carlos Roberto Jaén, M.D., Ph.D.
 (NAM), Professor and Chair of the Department of Family and Community Medicine, UT Health San Antonio

 - A. Ray Pentecost, Dr.P.H., Ronald L. Skaggs and Joseph G. Sprague Chair of Health Facilities Design; Director, Center for Health Systems & Design, Texas A&M University